SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination.md

 I get out a spoon and use it to scoop out sugar and cream into both our cups.

-I put six spoons in my cup of each and eight spoons in her cup of each.
+I put six spoons of each in my cup and eight spoons of each in her cup.

 *That should be right.*